oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 To prepare for auto-recovery using a startup script:

-1. Create a bash script in the home directory (e.g. mysql_copy_tmpfs.sh):
+1. Create a mysql_copy_tmpfs.sh in the bin directory (e.g. /usr/local/bin):
 ```bash
 #!/bin/bash
 cp -Rfp /var/lib/mysql /var/tmpfs